Fairspace

 List linked services.

-Response contains list of external services linked to Fairspace, e.g. JupyterHub, cBioPortal, etc.
+Response contains list of external services linked to Fairspace, e.g. JupyterHub, cBioPortal, etc with their configuration details: name, url and icon name that can be used to retrieve the icon (using GET /api/iconsvg/{icon_name}).

 Example listing services (curl)